Error message

 KA4WJA/R, 146.970 MHz, Voted Best (non-Linked) Repeater in 4 Call Area.
 Click Here to Read about more about it Needless to say, we are very proud of this recognition!

 Our group is more of a social group rather than a official structured club.
-We get together every 2 weeks and meet at one of the local restaurants in town for some food, fun and relaxation.
-We start at 6:30PM and continue on until we are ready to call it quits for the evening.
-Our next meeting is at - Expired - Sam's St John's on Tuesday - March 19th, 2024 @ 6:30PM.
+We get together every 2 weeks and meet at one of the local restaurants in town for some good food, good fun and some relaxation with some good people who share similar likes and interests.

-If you would like to learn more about ham radio, if you think you have some interest in ham radio but would like to learn more or if you are a local ham operator looking for a great group of people to socialize with, we encourage you to come and join us.
+If you think you have some interest in ham radio but would like to learn more or if you are a local ham operator looking for a great group of people to socialize with, share ideas and maybe ask questions, we encourage you to come and join us.
 Everyone is always welcome!!

 Interesting Ham Radio Software